EXPLAINER: What is the metaverse and how will it work?

 “It’s the next evolution of connectivity where all of those things start to come together in a seamless, doppelganger universe, so you’re living your virtual life the same way you’re living your physical life,” she said.

 WHAT WILL I BE ABLE TO DO IN THE METAVERSE?

-Things like go to a virtual concert, take a trip online, and buy and try on digital clothing.
+Things like go to a virtual concert, take a trip online, view or create artwork and try on or buy digital clothing.

 The metaverse also could be a game-changer for the work-from-home shift amid the coronavirus pandemic.
-Instead of seeing co-workers on a video call grid, employees could see them virtually.
+Instead of seeing co-workers on a video call grid, employees could join them in a virtual office.